ydprtm/pc_control_tutorials/boost_asio_timer_tutorial/README.md

 # Boost ASIO Tutorial 1: Using a Timer

-Welcome to my tutorial on how to use Qt to communicate over a serial port.
+Welcome to my tutorial on how to about Boost's ASIO library's timers.

 ## Introduction